This is the long-awaited comparison between Brother Scanncut vs Silhouette Cameo

 We will be comparing Silhouette Cameo 3 with Brother Scan and Cut 2 (also known as CM350).
+Many of the readers requested to pit these two cutting machines against each other.
 There isn’t much difference between silhouette cameo two vs. silhouette cameo three they have added a Bluetooth feature and some minor tweaks.

 For Brother Cutter, there have been some noticeable changes.
 The LCD is bigger and more user-friendly.
 The model we’re comparing is the CM350 because it can be easily bought through Amazon.
 There’s another version called the CM650 this can’t be purchased online sadly.
 And the price tag is around $700.

 I’ve chosen these versions of the machines because anybody can purchase them easily through online stores.